Strong and Hiding Distributed Certification of Bipartiteness: Impossibility in the order-invariant case

-Notice that $W_e$ is a closed walk in the yes-instance $G_e$, which means it must be even.
-We lift $W_e$ to a closed walk $L_e$ in $\alvgd$ by associating every node visited by $W_e$ with its view in $\alvgd$.

 Now consider the walk $W'$ in $\alvgd$ obtained from $W$ by inserting $L_e$ before every $e$ in $W$.
-Since the $L_e$ are non-backtracking even closed walks and $W$ itself was non-backtracking, $W'$ is an odd non-backtracking closed walk by construction.
-In addition, $\abs{L_e} = \cO(n)$ since every node in $G_e$ is visited by $W_e$ at most a constantly many times.
+Since the $L_e$ are even closed walks and $W$ is odd, $W'$ is an odd closed walk.
+Furthermore, $\abs{L_e} = O(n)$ since every node in $G_e$ is visited by $W_e$ at most constantly many times.

+To obtain that $W'$ is non-backtracking, observe that every $L_e$ is non-backtracking since $W_e$ itself is non-backtracking by construction (i.e., we take care not to use the same edge in $G_e$ twice in a row).
+Using that $W$ is non-backtracking as well, the only node where we are potentially violating the property at all is the successor $\mu_v$ of the last node $\mu_u$ in $L_e = (\mu_u, \mu_v, \dots, \mu_{u_1}, \mu_u)$, where $\mu_u$, $\mu_{u_1}$ and $\mu_v$ are the views corresponding to $u$, $u_1$, and $v$, respectively.
+However, in this case it is clear that $\mu_{u_1} \neq \mu_v$ since $u_1$ and $v$ are distinct nodes in $G_e$.
+Hence $W'$ is non-backtracking.

 It remains to show that $W'$ is component-wise realizable.
 To that end, let $\mathcal{I}$ be the set of identifiers that appear in the views of $W'$, and let $i \in \mathcal{I}$ be some identifier.
 Take a component $K$ in $S(i)$.
-If there is $e \in E(W)$ such that $K$ is fully contained within the subwalk $L_e e$ of $W'$, then the views in $K$ all appear in the same graph $G_e$ and hence realizability is evident.

-Consider thus the case where $K$ spans views that originate from different graphs.
-Since in each $L_e$ we visit the view $\mu'$ that has no node in common with the views $\mu_1$ and $\mu_2$ of $e = \mu_1 \mu_2$, $K$ necessarily contains views from at most two distinct graphs $G_{e_1}$ and $G_{e_2}$, where $e_2$ appears later in $W'$ than $e_1$.
-In particular, $K$ must be a subwalk of $L_{e_1} e_1 L_{e_2} e_2$ in $W'$.
-We let $\mu'$ be the view of the node $u_i$ in $G_{e_1}$ with $\ids_{G_{e_1}}(u_i) = i$.
-Naturally, every view in $K$ that appears in $L_{e_1} e_1$ is compatible with $\mu'$ with respect to its node with identifier $i$ (since it comes from the same graph $G_{e_1}$).
-Meanwhile, for any view $\mu \in V(K)$, the $r$-forgetfulness property ensures that the view of the node with identifier $i$ in $\mu$ is a subgraph of the respective node in $\mu'$.
-That is, we can obtain the view in $\mu$ for that node from $\mu'$ by removing nodes from $\mu'$ in a way that does not disconnect the view.
-Hence $\mu$ is also compatible with $\mu'$ with respect to this node. \end{proof}
+Notice that $K$ cannot contain any $L_e$ fully: If $L_e = (\mu_u, \mu_v, \dots, \mu_u, \mu_v)$ is fully contained in $K$, then $i$ appears in $\mu_u$; however, by construction, there is a view in $L_e$ that has no node in common with $\mu_u$ (namely the one corresponding to $v_r$ in the construction of $W_e$), so this view cannot be in $K$.